 The original QEM report issued in 1999 stated that the model would build a relationship between funding and performance.
 "It demonstrates that a certain level of funding can be reasonably associated with a certain level of student performance."
-The expected outcome of full funding of the model was that "schools would be expected to demonstrate rapid, sustained improvement in student scores on state assessments, performance tasks, and work samples until 90 percent are at benchmark or receive the Certificate of Initial Mastery (CIM) with the remaining 10 percent making significant progress to be as near to reaching the standard as possible."
+The expected outcome of full funding of the model was that "schools would be expected to demonstrate rapid, sustained improvement in student scores on state assessments, performance tasks, and work samples until 90 percent are at benchmark or receive the Certificate of Initial Mastery (CIM)

+with the remaining 10 percent making significant progress to be as near to reaching the standard as possible."
 Although the CIM has been repealed, its standards have been incorporated into new high school diploma requirements.

-The 2008 QEM forecasts that with full implementation of the model, the percentage of students meeting the reading standard by 2014 will be 95 percent of third grade students, 90 percent of fifth grade students, and 82 percent of middle school and high school students.
-The percentages of students meeting the math standard in that year are predicted to be 93 percent of elementary students, 83 percent of middle school students, and 75 percent of high school students.
+The 2012 QEM forecasts that with full implementation of the model, the percentage of students meeting the reading standard by 2017 will be 94 percent of third grade students, 91 percent of fifth grade students, 87 percent of middle school students, and 93 percent of high school students.
+The percentages of students meeting the math standard in that year are predicted to be 83 percent of third grade students, 74 percent of fifth grade students, 77 percent of middle school students, and 83 percent of high school students.